On Parallel $k$-Center Clustering: Nearest Hub Search

-It suffices then to show that lines 4--10 of \nns can be implemented in the desired rounds and space.
-The hash functions in line 5 can be generated locally by some ``leader'' machine and broadcast to the other machines in $O(1)$ rounds, since we assume $\rho <\delta$.
-We again perform lines 6--9 in parallel, giving each $f \in L$ its own set of machines to use.
+It suffices then to show that lines 4--10 of \nns can be implemented in the desired rounds and space. {Due to \Cref{pre:exist-hash} and using the fact that $0 < \rho \leq \delta$}, the $\Theta(n^\rho)$ number of hash functions in line 5 can be generated locally by some ``leader'' machine and broadcast to the other machines in $O(1)$ rounds.
+We again perform lines 6--9 in parallel, giving each {$f_\ell~ (\ell \in [L])$ its own set of machines to use.}

-We next consider the implementation of lines 7--8 given a specific $f \in L$.
-Machines can compute $f$ locally and without communication.
-Each point $q\in Q$ is now represented by a tuple $(f(q), \text{hub}(q), q)$, where $\text{hub}(q) = 1$ if $q \in H$ and $0$, otherwise.
-Machines then sort these tuples lexicographically and remove (using prefix sum) all but $10$ hubs for each value in $\range(f)$.
-For each $v \in \range(f)$, we now have to compute the distance between each point $q \in Q$ such that $f(q) = v$, and each hub $h \in H$ such that $f(h) = v$ and $h$ was not removed.
+We next consider the implementation of lines 7--8 given a specific $\ell \in [L]$.
+Machines can compute $f_\ell$ locally and without communication.
+Each point $q\in Q$ is now represented by a tuple $(f_\ell(q), \text{hub}(q), q)$, where $\text{hub}(q) = 1$ if $q \in H$ and $0$, otherwise.
+Machines then sort these tuples lexicographically and remove (using prefix sum) all but $10$ hubs for each value in $\range(f_\ell)$.\footnote{{$\range(f_\ell)$ is the set $\{f_\ell (q): q \in Q\}$}.} For each $v \in \range(f_\ell)$, we now have to compute the distance between each point $q \in Q$ such that $f_\ell(q) = v$, and each hub $h \in H$ such that $f_\ell(h) = v$ and $h$ was not removed.
 It might be the case that some points in $Q$ are not located on the same machine as the hubs which are hashed to the same value (and in general, these points might not all fit on one machine, see discussion in \Cref{sec:samp}).
-However, all that is required in this case is that the hubs can be sent to all machines containing points hashed to the same value: this can be done using prefix sum in a constant number of rounds; since there are at most $10$ hubs for each value in $\range(f)$, each machine receives at most $10$ hubs.
+However, all that is required in this case is that the hubs can be sent to all machines containing points hashed to the same value: this can be done using prefix sum in a constant number of rounds; since there are at most $10$ hubs for each value in $\range(f_\ell)$, each machine receives at most $10$ hubs.
 Now machines have the information necessary to locally compute $\close_{ij\ell}(q)$ for all points that they contain, and for each point $q \in Q$ the tuple $(q, \close_{ij\ell}(q))$ is generated.

 Finally, observe that line 10 can be implemented in $\Oh(1)$ rounds using sorting and prefix sum.